nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 Property based testing is a technique for testing software that is based on generating random inputs to a function and checking that the output satisfies some property.
-The idea is that if the property is true for a large number of random inputs, then it is likely to be true for all inputs.
+The idea is that if the property is true for a large number of random inputs, then it is **likely to be true[^1]** for all inputs.
 This is a powerful technique that can be used to find bugs in software that are hard to find using other techniques.

+TODO: find a real use case.

 In this article I will explain a very common software construction that can be very nicely tested using property based testing.
-This construction is called a retraction section pair.
+This construction is called a retraction section pair in mathematics.

+Instead of jumping straight into the examples, let me first give you the abstract definition of a retraction section pair.
+This will help you understand the examples better, and it will also help you see the pattern in other places.

 ## Retractions and Sections

-First let me explain what a retraction section pair is.
 A retraction section pair is a pair of functions:

 * A section function: $i\colon A\to B$
 * A retraction function: $r\colon B\to A$